Boot.dev Blog ยป Clean-Code ยป What Are UUIDs, and Are They Better Than Regular IDs?

 Want to improve your backend development skills?
 Subscribe to get a copy of The Boot.dev Beat in your inbox each month.
 It's a newsletter packed with the best content for new backend devs.

 In the context of back-end web development, an ID is just a unique identifier for a record of data.
-For example, each user on a website will its own ID.
+For example, each user on a website will have its own ID.
 If the site is a social media platform, then each post will also have a unique ID.

 UUIDs are just a specific kind of ID.
 A universally unique identifier (UUID) is a 128-bit format for creating IDs in code that has become popular in recent years, especially when it comes to database keys.
 By using UUIDs, you ensure that your ID is not just unique in the context of a single database table, but is unique in the universe.
 No other ID in existence should be the same as yours.